-By EditorDavid from Slashdot's 20th-birthday department
+By EditorDavid from Slashdot's technical-debt-relief department

-< article continued at Slashdot's 20th-birthday department
+< article continued at Slashdot's forecasting-the-future department

 >Read Replies (0)

 By EditorDavid from Slashdot's sourcing-SHODAN department

 "The folks at Nightdive Studios this week released the source code for a Mac version of Looking Glass Studios' 1994 classic System Shock," reports Gamasutra.
 Friday the game's new owners unveiled on GitHub "the original, unaltered source code that was discovered by OtherSide Entertainment and graciously shared with us a few months ago...
 We have been hard at work updating this code and plan to release a new version of System Shock: Enhanced Edition as well as the code in the near future."

 We've gone back to the original vision we shared with you at the start of our Kickstarter campaign -- this time with more reliable performance and higher fidelity visuals thanks to the Unreal Engine...
 We have been able to re-use the majority of work we've done over the past year and we're making significant progress in a very short amount of time.
 With that said we'll be inviting our highest tier backers to privately test the game beginning in September at which point we estimate that the game will be fully playable, from start to finish.
 The majority of the art won't be finished, but we'll be ready to start high-level testing.

 Going forward there's even a Twitch component.
 "In an effort to remain transparent throughout development we're going to begin streaming on a regular basis and inviting the backers to join us."
 And the audio department has also revealed some of the music from the medical deck.